 In 2004, the Festival moved to Reno, Nevada to take advantage of a newly enlarged Convention Center that held 75 courts and reduced the number of playing venues to only three.
 After five years in Reno, the Festival moved the event to the newly expanded Phoenix Convention Center in 2009.
 This beautiful facility allows the Festival to utilize 107 courts in one location with hotel and university dormitory space in the immediate neighborhood.

 Further expanding its roots into the greater Phoenix area, Festival Sports held the inaugural Festival Fiesta Classic over President's Day Weekend in 2013 at the University of Phoenix Stadium.
-With over 160 teams ages 12 through 16 in its first year, we are encouraged that this will become an attractive annual event for teams of all levels and college recruiters early in the club volleyball season.
+The event, now in its 4th year in 2016, has grown to over 300 teams and has become an attractive annual event for teams of all levels and college recruiters early in the club volleyball season.

 The Volleyball Festival offers...